- Home

 3. Chicken gyros

-If you’ve ever been to Greece, there’s a good chance you’ve tried gyros, which is a flatbread wrap that’s loaded with marinated meat, fresh veggies, and lots of tangy tzatziki sauce.
+If you’ve ever been to Greece, there’s a good chance you’ve tried gyros – a flatbread wrap that’s loaded with marinated meat, fresh veggies, and lots of tangy tzatziki sauce.

-The vegetables used in a gyros wrap are all staples of the Greek salad – red onion, tomatoes, green peppers, and cucumber – and they add a lovely fresh crunch to this succulent wrap.
-You can use lamb or beef meat in gyros, but chicken is lighter and healthier.
-Marinating the meat in yoghurt makes it more tender, and the lemon, oregano, cumin, and garlic add extra flavour.
+The vegetables used in a gyros wrap are all staples of the Greek salad – red onion, tomato, green pepper, and cucumber – and they add a lovely fresh crunch to this succulent wrap.
+You can use lamb or beef meat in gyros, but chicken is a lighter and healthier option.
+Marinating the meat in yoghurt makes it more tender, and lemon, oregano, cumin, and garlic add extra flavour.

-Once your meat is marinated and cooked, simply pop it into your flatbread, add a few dollops of minty tzatziki, add your fresh veg, then wrap and enjoy.
-If you don’t eat meat, just swap the chicken for a mock-meat alternative!
+Once your meat is cooked, simply pop it into your flatbread, add a few dollops of minty tzatziki, add your fresh veg, then wrap and enjoy.
+If you don’t eat meat, just swap the chicken for halloumi or a meat alternative!

 To make chicken gyros, try this recipe from The Mediterranean Dish.